 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term care residents that saw functional improvements, such as with activities of daily living.
+This tells you the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.

 Scores for Cleveland, OH